tobdu/audio/README.md

 For example: reverb became very popular in the 80ies but is never added to classical music, distortion is heavily used in punk, but hardly in jazz, classical music is never compressed (which is why it is so annoying to hear on an old car-radio), whilst pop music seems to get more compressed every year...
-#### Dropout
-Dropout is always a safe way to add randomness.
-It doesn't fake any input data and can therefor not make any wrong assumption about it.
 #### Pitch
 Changing pitch can be a very good way of making a model accept songs in all keys.
 I would guess that there is no pattern between key and genre.
 However, although there is very good software out there to change the pitch of an isolated source like vocals,